DSpace/RestContract/vocabularies.md

 }
 ```

 ## Search methods

 ### Get controlled vocabulary by metadata and collection

-**/api/submission/vocabularies/search/byMetadataAndCollection?metadata=<schema.element[.qualifier]>&collection=<:collection-uuid>**
+**/api/submission/vocabularies/search/byMetadataAndCollection?metadata=<schema.element[.qualifier]>&collection=<:
+collection-uuid>**

 Return the controlled vocabulary configured for the specified metadata and collection if any.

-The response is the same than the one of a single controlled vocabulary or an empty body if no controlled vocabulary is available for the specified parameter.
+The response is the same as the one of a single controlled vocabulary or an empty body if no controlled vocabulary is
+available for the specified parameter.

 Return codes:

 * 200 OK - if the operation succeed and a controlled vocabulary is available
-* 204 No content - if the operation succeed but NO controlled vocabulary is available for the specified metadata and collection
+* 204 No content - if the operation succeed but NO controlled vocabulary is available for the specified metadata and
+  collection
 * 400 Bad Request - if the metadata or collection parameter are missing of syntactically invalid
 * 401 Unauthorized - if you are not authenticated
 * 422 Unprocessable Entity - if the specified metadata or collection don't exist